Braid variety cluster structures, I: 3D plabic graphs: Introduction

 Our work has a number of applications.
 Our cluster structure implies, via \cite{LS}, a curious Lefschetz phenomenon for the cohomology of braid varieties.
 Our approach is closely related to the combinatorics of \emph{braid Richardson links} that are associated to a braid variety; in particular, we relate certain quiver point counts to the HOMFLY polynomial of these links.

-We learned at the final stages of completing this manuscript that a cluster structure for braid varieties was independently announced in a recent preprint~\cite{CGGLSS}.
+We learned at the final stages of completing this manuscript that a cluster structure for braid varieties (of arbitrary Lie type) was independently announced in a recent preprint~\cite{CGGLSS}.
 It would be interesting to investigate the relation between our 3D plabic graphs and the approach of~\cite{CGGLSS}.
-The results of~\cite{CGGLSS} apply more generally to braid varieties of arbitrary Lie type, while in the present paper we focus on varieties of type $A$.
-Our results and methods will be extended to include braid varieties of arbitrary type in a separate paper~\cite{GLSBS2}.